jakearchibald/jakearchibald.com/static-build/posts/2020/07/different-tabs-different-versions/index.md

 - `updatePage` tries to update the element with class name `main-content`, but in V1 that was named `main-page-content`, so the script throws.
 - `updatePage` has been renamed `updateMainComponent`, so `updatePage()` throws an error.

+This is a problem with anything lazy-loaded that's co-dependent with other things on the page, including CSS and JSON.

 ## Solutions

 You could use a service worker to cache the current version.
 [The service worker lifecycle](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle) won't let a new version take over until everything using the current version goes away.
 However, that means caching `lazy-script.js` up-front, which maybe defeats the point in terms of bandwidth saving.